Guatemala

 This team has returned to Guatemala every year since 2006 and to date has provided nearly 1000 patients with total hip or knee arthroplasties.

-Our next mission to Guatemala is scheduled for October 25 to November 1, 2024
+Our next mission to Guatemala will be in October 2025.

 In 2010 Operation Team Canada was joined by Pedorthists, Jeff Walker and Colin Dombroski of SoleScience, who assess and treat foot and lower limb problems in many patients that do not require surgical intervention for their disability.